Mitigating Sample-Level Imbalance via Probabilistic Separation for Adaptive Multimodal Fusion: Experiments

 \subsection{Ablation study}

-We conducted an ablation study on the design of the loss function for adaptive training (Equation~\ref{GM-fitting-2}) by individually setting $\alpha=0$, $\beta=0$, and $\gamma=0$ to evaluate the impact of each component on the final performance of adaptive training.
-In addition, to assess the effectiveness of the GMM-based soft weighting mechanism $w$, we performed an ablation experiment by completely removing this term, i.e., setting $w_{i,Balance}=1$ and $w_{i,Imbalance}=1$.
-As shown in Table~\ref{loss-ablation}, the results indicate that each component of the loss function contributes positively to the improvement of model performance, highlighting the importance of the overall loss design.
+We performed an ablation study on the adaptive loss function (Equation~\ref{adaptive-loss}) during the adaptive training phase.
+To evaluate the contribution of individual components, we set the hyperparameters $\alpha=0$, $\beta=0$, and $\gamma=0$ respectively, and excluded the unimodal loss.
+Furthermore, to validate the efficacy of the GMM-based soft weighting mechanism, we eliminated the weighting effect by setting $w_{i,0}=1$ and $w_{i,1}=1$.
+The experimental results are summarized in Table~\ref{loss-ablation}.
+Overall, the Full Model achieved the optimal comprehensive performance, demonstrating that each term in the loss function contributes effectively to the model's convergence and accuracy.